BrayouJ/BrayouJ/README.md

 ##
-# Welcome to My Portfolio
+# Welcome to My README

 ## About Me
 Hello!
 My name is Brayan Jaozafy 👋, a **game designer** learning programming to improve my skills and one day create my own games.
 I am currently studying multiple languages in my MSc Pro class at Epitech (such as Python, and Java) as well as other, more game dev focused ones in my free time.